 What is the 8-Minute Rule on Medicare?

-The maximum number of units for time-based physical therapy services that can be billed under Medicare and physical therapy billing is determined by the 8-Minute Rule.
+The maximum number of units for time-based physical therapy billing services that can be billed under Medicare and physical therapy billing is determined by the 8-Minute Rule.
 This guideline states that a treatment session may be invoiced every 8 to 22 minutes.
 Underbilling may occur from misinterpreting or using this rule incorrectly.

 How to Avoid Underbilling?